Foreign policy of the Nixon administration: 1972: LINEBACKER I

 North Vietnamese commander Võ Nguyên Giáp decided that since the American forces had left he could invade in conventional fashion and defeat Saigon's demoralized army, the ARVN.
 His assumption that Vietnamization had failed was soon proven wrong.
 Saigon had started to exert itself; new draft laws produced over one million well-armed regular soldiers, and another four million in part-time, lightly armed self-defense militia.

 In March–April, 1972 Hanoi invaded at three points from north and west with PAVN regulars spearheaded by tanks.
 On March 30, 30,000 PAVN troops, supported by regiments of tanks and artillery, rolled southward across the Vietnamese Demilitarized Zone (DMZ) that separated the two Vietnams.
 A second PAVN force of 20,000 crossed the border from their sanctuaries in Cambodia into areas north of Saigon.
 A third PAVN invasion moved in from eastern Laos.
 This was conventional old- fashioned warfare, reminiscent of North Korea's invasion of South Korea in 1950.

 The outcome was quite different however.
 Nixon ordered LINEBACKER I, with 42,000 bombing sorties over North Vietnam.
 Hanoi was evacuated.
 Nixon also ordered the mining of North Vietnam's harbors, a stroke LBJ had always vetoed for fear of Soviet or Chinese involvement, But thanks to détente the Soviets and Chinese held quiet.
 The ARVN, its morale stiffened by American resolve, rose to the occasion.
 With massive tactical air support from the US, it held the line.
+However, the American forces suffered serious losses during the operation.
 As in Tet, the peasants refused to rise up against the GVN.
 "By God, the South Vietnamese can hack it!" exclaimed a pleasantly surprised General Creighton Abrams.
-Since the PAVN's conventional forces required continuous resupply in large quantities, the air campaign broke the back of the invasion and the PAVN forces retreated north.
-However they did retain control of a slice of territory south of the DMZ.
+Since the PAVN's conventional forces required continuous resupply in large quantities, the air campaign broke the back of the invasion and the PAVN forces were stopped.
+However they did maintain control of a slice of territory south of the DMZ.
 There the NLF, renamed the "Provisional Revolutionary Government of South Vietnam" (PRG) was established; it welcomed diplomats from the Communist world, including Castroist Cuba, and served as one of the launch points of the 1975 invasion.